eigenhombre/eigenhombre.github.com/_posts/2013-11-03-nucleotide-repetition-lengths.md

 should be eliminated without introducing artificially longer lengths;
 e.g. `ANNNNA` with the Ns removed should be considered two 1-blocks rather than a two-block `AA` group.
-This simple modification to `get-lengths` is left as an exercise to the reader (they do not change the resulting distributions).
+This simple modification to `get-lengths` is left as another exercise to the reader (the change does not affect the resulting distributions).

 A real biologist could no doubt tell us a lot about these distributions; in any case, in the next blog post we will take up a